HookedinFishing » Carolina Rig

 Carolina rig with dark purple worm

-1. Begin by sliding on your weight followed by a bead on your main line.
+1. Begin by sliding on your barrel weight on your line

-2. Finish off your main line by tying on a barrel swivel.
+3. Finish off your main line by tying on a barrel swivel

 Carolina Weight